 What is HACCP?

 Hazard Analysis and Critical Control Points (HACCP) is the most internationally recognised system based on production of safe food from a preventative approach.
-The guidelines for its application are stablished in the Codex Alimentarius CAP/RCP 1-19, Rev. 4 (2003).
+The guidelines for its application are established in the Codex Alimentarius GENERAL PRINCIPLES OF FOOD HYGIENE CXC 1-1969 (2020).

-A HACCP based system is a legal requirement in several countries, including USA and UE, at all levels of the food chain, with the exception of primary production.
+A HACCP based system is a legal requirement in several countries, including USA and UK, at all levels of the food chain.

 Demonstrating a real commitment to food safety through HACCP compliance can also transform your brand and act as an effective entry-to-market tool, opening up new business opportunities around the world.

 To get a quote for certification and to be HACCP approved, simply get a free quote.

 Helps you with

 - Customer needs